-One of Alabama’s largest cities and the state’s oldest city, the city of Mobile is the birthplace of Mardi Gras and one of the few places in the country that was a port city for incoming slaves.
+One of Alabama’s largest cities and the state’s oldest city, the city of Mobile is the birthplace of Mardi Gras and one of the few places in the country that was once a port city for incoming slaves.

 The main cause of Prichard’s decline was a loss of a tax base as many people and businesses fled the community, as Prichard was becoming predominantly black.

-In the beginning, African-Americans were limited and restricted to only being able to live in a few places in the Mobile area.
+During the early days of the city of Mobile, African-Americans were restricted to only being able to live in a few places in the city of Mobile.

 Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.

 **Anacker, Katrin B. The New American Suburb: Poverty, Race and the Economic Crisis.
 N.p.: Routledge, 2015.
 Print.